(866) 615-9507

 • Photographic and Video Surveillance – Insurers may hire private investigators to stake out your home and follow you to observe and record your actions.
 However, these investigators are not allowed to trespass on private property.

 • Interviews with Witnesses – Investigators may interview your friends, family, neighbors, and coworkers to gather additional information about your condition.
-It’s important to remind them they do not have to speak to investigators.
+Reminding them that they do not have to speak to investigators is essential.

 • Employment Checks – If the insurance company suspects you are working while seeking long-term disability benefits, it may check employment databases and contact your former employer.